wgetJane/ttt-weapon-rework/README.md

 and it now takes 2 seconds to gradually charge up to 200% force

 it previously took 1.25 secs to fully charge but this was inconsistent based on server tick rate\
-it took 1.5 secs to charge on 66.67 tickrate or 3.125 secs to charge on 16 tickrate\
+it took 1.5 secs to charge on 66.67 tickrate or 3.125 secs to charge on 16 tickrate

 also previously, charging only increased force by up to 116.67% at full charge,\
-so it was never worth even it to use the alt-fire
+so it was never even worth it to use the alt-fire

 hitting someone with the newton launcher now overrides their former velocity,\
 since it was silly that the push force can be entirely cancelled out by simply walking in the opposite direction